Data storage: File-oriented system

 Security problems:

 Database should be accessible to users during a limited way.
-For example, a customer can check balance just for his/her own account he/she shouldn't have access to information about other accounts.
+For example, a customer can

 But, in file processing system, application programs are added in a billboard hoc manner by different programmers.
 So, it's difficult to enforce such quite security constraints.